tajo/ladle/packages/website/docs/config.md

 ### storyOrder

 Change the order of stories in the navigation .
 By default, stories are sorted alphabetically where "folders" have priority over individual stories.
 You should supply an array of story IDs (as used in the URL) or a function that returns such an array.
+Must be serializable.

 #### Default setting